ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-update-uniq-metadata-using-toolkit.md

 An important aspect of the Ultra NFT standard is the ability to update metadata.
 Game publishers may want to modify a uniq's traits based on in-game events.

-For this guide, we will use the uniq factory and uniq token created in the previous steps, utilizing the Ultra testnet network.
+For this guide, we will use the uniq factory and uniq token created in the previous steps, utilizing the Ultra Testnet network.

 ## Prerequisites